 The third step is checking quotes for the Plus level of coverage, too.
 Plus increases bodily injury and property damage liability to 50/100/50 (with the same limits for uninsured/underinsured motorist coverage).
 It also adds $2,000 in medical payments, a useful benefit that pays medical bills for the driver, her family and her passengers after an accident, whoever’s at fault.
 The comprehensive/collision deductibles drop to $500, and she gets towing/rental car benefits too.
 That’s a lot of coverage, so how much will it cost?
 For our example driver, her best quote for Plus coverage in Jackson is surprisingly low: $120 per month.
 Because she took the time to compare quotes, she now knows all her options.

 Your quotes could be higher or lower, of course.
-The only way to find out is to get your own personalized quotes for auto insurance in MS. Do it!
+The only way to find out is to get your own personalized quotes for Mississippi auto insurance.

 - Customize the benefits you get: You don’t have to go with Basic, Plus or Premium coverage — you can pick your own.
 When you’re selecting your coverage level on Compare.com, you’ll see a link at the bottom of the page that says, “Customize coverage.”
 Click it to delete rental car and towing coverage, adjust your limits or raise your deductibles, which can save you money.